Last visit: July 15, 2023

 - Revolution Brewing (Logan Square.
 Illinois’ largest craft brewer.)

-- Also, a quick shout out to the good folks at Pipeworks Brewery.
-They don’t have a taproom, but they make really interesting stuff and it may be worthy for a to-go order.
+- Bonus Pick #2: Pipeworks Brewery.
+They don’t have a taproom, but they are great people, make really interesting stuff, and are a worthy stop for a to-go order.

 Three fun tourist attractions in the area: